MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-make_plot_predlnor2-1.png" width="100%" />

-Unsurprisingly there is a strong positive correlation.
-However, the slope is 400, when we expect a slope of 1.
+Although there is a strong positive correlation, the slope is 400, when we expect a slope of 1.
 In fact, further investigation revealed that Open GWAS dataset ukb-b-1316 was generated using a linear model.
 In other words, the results were derived from a model where kidney cancer case-control status (controls coded 1 and cases coded 2) was regressed on SNP genotype (additively coded).
 The effect size from this model can be interpreted as the absolute risk of kidney cancer per copy of the effect allele.
 We can transform this into a log odds ratio scale using the transform\_betas() function.

 ``` r
 Ukb2<-transform_betas(dat=Ukb,effect="lnor",effect.se="se")